Swatch FIVB World Tour 2003

 The Swatch FIVB World Tour 2003 was the official international beach volleyball tour for 2003.

 The USA won five out of the 12 women's tournaments, but Brazil won nine out of the ten men's tournaments.

 Grand Slam

 There were four Grand Slam tournaments.
-These events give a higher number of points and more money than the rest of the tournaments.
+These events gave a higher number of points and more money than the rest of the tournaments.